NBA Hangtime: Reception

 The home ports received mixed reviews.
 In contrast to their reviews for the arcade version, most critics remarked that the game does not offer enough new features over NBA Jam, though they disagreed as to how much of a problem this is.
-Reviewing the Nintendo 64 version, Air Hendrix of GamePro concluded that "Jam-style hoops is nothing new, but Hangtime does it with enough flash and freshness to keep you happily dunkin' like a fool."
-He cited the selection of players, numerous secrets, smooth graphics, multiplayer matches, and create-a-player mode.
-He rated the Genesis version lower in every category except control, noting the weaker sound effects and announcer's voice.
-However, he gave it a similar recommendation.
-GamePros The Rookie found that the Super NES version likewise suffers from inferior graphics and sound but is still highly enjoyable to play.
+Reviewing the Nintendo 64 version, GamePro concluded that "Jam-style hoops is nothing new, but Hangtime does it with enough flash and freshness to keep you happily dunkin' like a fool."
+They cited the selection of players, numerous secrets, smooth graphics, multiplayer matches, and create-a-player mode.
+They rated the Genesis version lower in every category except control, noting the weaker sound effects and announcer's voice.
+However, they gave it a similar recommendation.
+GamePro found that the Super NES version likewise suffers from inferior graphics and sound but is still highly enjoyable to play.
 Doug Perry of IGN also praised the create a player feature, calling it "easily one of the coolest elements of the game, and separates it from the pack."
 Perry wrote that the port didn't make much use of the N64's capabilities, but called it a "fun, arcade-perfect port that will bring most basketball fans lots (sic) enjoyment."
 GameSpot was far more negative, with Jeff Gerstmann reviewing the N64 version and writing that the game only featured "minor changes" and concluding "Unless you've been shooting digital hoops in a cave for the past few years, you've seen it all before."
 A reviewer for Next Generation agreed: "Basically, if you've played NBA Jam, then you've played most of NBA Hangtime."
 He further criticized that aside from the support for four players without the use of a multitap, the game make poor use of the Nintendo 64's capabilities, with 2D graphics and a low frame rate.
 He went so far as to say that the Super NES version of NBA Jam looks equally good and plays better due to the more appropriate controller.
 The two sports reviewers of Electronic Gaming Monthly had a more middling response.
 Joe Rybicki, similarly to Gerstmann and Next Generation, said the game "offers basically nothing new, except updated players and bigger character sprites."
 Co-reviewer Todd Mowatt, while criticizing that the AI tends towards goal-tending, felt the game was an overall improvement over the 16-bit basketball games.